asadprodhan/Gene_seq_extraction_from_multiple_genomes/README.md

 ## **Steps**

+## Prepare the genome sequences

-- ### Concatenate all the genomes into a single fasta file
+### I. Concatenate all the genomes into a single fasta file

 ```